-Thursday 16 May 2019 | 09:30-10:45
+Thursday 16 May 2019 | 09:30-10:45 | room: Mansart

 Single and multipurpose hydropower facilities can deliver multiple power and non-power benefits.
-Over and above electricity generation, the power related benefits include flexible generation and flexible storage, as well as a reduction in the dependence on fossil fuel.
-Moreover, they can provide local macroeconomic revenues, benefits related to employment, education and recreation, constitute new possibilities for trade, transport and tourism.
+Over and above electricity generation, the power related benefits include flexible generation and flexible storage, as well as a reduction in the dependence on fossil fuels.
+Moreover, they can provide local macroeconomic revenues, benefits related to employment, education and recreation, and constitute new possibilities for trade, transport and tourism.
 Furthermore, affected communities can benefit also from flood mitigation, water supply, pollution control and irrigation.

 Hydropower projects have been designed to suit particular needs and specific conditions and are classified by project type, head or purpose, where these classifications are not rigorous indicators of the impacts, values and benefits of hydropower.
 Setting out more realistic indicators that can quantify the above mentioned power and non-power benefits will help to meet the power needs in developing countries and emerging economies together with the development of the UN Sustainable Development Goals.